-Cryogenically-cooled lasers will be a platform-architecture of the future, and which is currently being developed in large-scale-facilities institutes for pulses of 10’s-100’s of Joules at high average powers.
-One such project is being run at the Central Laser Facility (Rutherford Appleton Laboratories), with whom we have a collaboration and promise of a placement during the project.
-The main ambition of our research programme is to develop small-scale “turn-key” state-of-the-art solid-state lasers in the visible and UV wavelength bands with continuous-wave and high-energy pulsed modes of operation, leading to new laser parameters targeting precision manufacturing of highly valuable items.
+Cryogenically-cooled lasers will be one of the platform-architectures of the future, currently being developed in large-scale-facilities institutes across the world to push the envelope in high average powers delivering laser pulses with 10’s-100’s of Joules.
+The main ambition of our research is to develop small-scale “turn-key” state-of-the-art solid-state lasers in the visible and UV wavelength bands with continuous-wave or highly energetic pulses, leading to new laser parameters targeting precision manufacturing.

 This project will explore the physics of this novel approach for energy- and power-scaling solid-state lasers through cryogenic-cooling of the gain media.
 With a goal to enable the exploitation of this laser architecture in new operating regimes that will outstrip the performance of state-of-the-art room-temperature solid-state lasers.

 Due to the nature of this project there will be opportunity for both inter-disciplinary research within the university and collaboration with external partners.